-The Centers for Disease Control (CDC) has also created an online calculator to help you determine how long to stay at home after testing positive for COVID-19.
+The Centers for Disease Control (CDC) also has an online calculator to help you decide how long to stay at home after testing positive for COVID-19.
 Find this tool at CDC | Quarantine and Isolation Calculator.

 See the next page for instructions on what to do with your COVID test result!